All flight path maps/Tel Aviv to Dubai

 The entire route crosses desert; cloud cover is rare.
 The Dead Sea, Jordan desert, and Saudi interior are almost always visible year-round.

-What is the best side of plane for Tel Aviv to Dubai?
+What is the best side for Tel Aviv to Dubai?